MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsLisLocation.md

 # Remove-CsLisLocation

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2010

-Removes a location from the location configuration database for Enhanced 9-1-1 (E9-1-1).

-**Below Content Applies To:** Lync Server 2013, Skype for Business Server 2015

 Removes a location from the location configuration database for Enhanced 9-1-1 (E9-1-1).
 This cmdlet was introduced in Lync Server 2010.

 ## SYNTAX